When a City Dared to Dream: How the 2012 Summer Olympics Could've Been in Cincinnati

 - Charlie Moore.
 United States Olympic Committee 2012 Task Force Chairman.
 Source

-Despite Moore's high praise to the press, there were still major concerns about Cincinnati, two of them being a lack of definite plans for funding an Olympic stadium and light rail transportation network.
+Despite Moore's high praise to the press, there were still major concerns about Cincinnati—two of them being a lack of definite plans for funding an Olympic stadium and the lack of a sufficient mass-transit plan.

 Despite Cincinnati's elimination, Nick Vehr still helped elevate Cincinnati to the international stage.